-Minor in Comic Studies
+Minor or Certificate in Comic Studies

 Program Outcomes: